modio/modio-docs/public/en-us/platforms/pc/steam/marketplace.md

 ## Purchasing a virtual currency pack

 Now you're able to purchase and redeem a virtual currency pack.
-There are two ways that you can trigger a purchase: utilizing the Steam Item Store, or directly to an ItemDefId.
+There are two ways that you can trigger a purchase: utilizing the Steam Item Store, or navigating directly to an ItemDefId.

 ### Item Store